ykl1993/cdn/intl.en-US/Quick Start/Quick start.md

 ## Step 3.
 Configure CNAME {#section_efx_nzv_tdb .section}

 1. Copy the CNAME address assigned by the system from the domain name list in **Domain Names** in the CDN console:
 2. Go to the DNS console of your DNS service provider \(for example, www.net.cn, Alibaba Cloud DNS, DNSPod, xinnet.
 Tencent DNS, route53 and godaddy\) to add the cname record.
-Examples of the following service providers are provided: [EN-US\_TP\_5113.md\#](reseller.en-US//Configure CNAME by Alibaba Cloud DNS.md#).
+Examples of the following service providers are provided: [Configure Alibaba Cloud DNS](reseller.en-US//Configure CNAME by Alibaba Cloud DNS.md#).

 ## Step 4.
 Verify if CNAME is enabled for the domain name {#section_g4d_jzc_b2b .section}